verbb/cp-nav/docs/feature-tour/layouts.md

 # Layouts

 :::tip
-This feature is only available on Craft Client or Craft Pro.
+This feature is only available on Craft Pro.
 :::

 Layouts give you a means to control different navigations on a per-user basis.
 This can be especially handy if you wish to create a client-specific menu, while not affecting the navigation for site Admins.